Loading...

 Synapse Apps

 Synapse Apps are fully customizable standalone applications that can be deployed to your Synapse device.
 Apps allow you to run your custom neural processing algorithms on-device within a node in the signal chain to minimize latency.
-They read in data from other nodes in the signal chain, and Taps are used to output data to a local client running synapsectl.
+They read in data from other nodes in the signal chain, and output data to downstream connected nodes or over wifi using Taps.
+Taps can be placed within an app, or at the node output, letting you choose where to put the radio.
+Apps also support streaming from multiple taps simultaneously, enabling simultaneous multi-source streaming to a local client running synapsectl.

 Measure Impedance